-For students new to this course in Semester 2, the program is similar with opportunities to learn about and make small pieces of either traditional or contemporary furniture.
+There are no pre-requisites for this course.
+For students new to this course in Semester 2, the program is similar to semester 1 with opportunities to learn about and make small pieces of either traditional or contemporary furniture.
 Students repeating from Semester 1 are encouraged to further explore materials and designs and create more complex and sophisticated pieces that showcase their skills and knowledge.
 Projects may include small shelf units, hallstands, flat-pack furniture and turned centre leg tables.